Bluegales/certificates/README.md

 The project provides a simple structure for central authorities who want to utilize the advantages of blockchain.
 It is designed to facilitate self-issuance of certificates with minimal adjustments.

+Key points are:
+Proof validity of certificates on-chain (even if the institution ceases to exist) Download the certificates

+After users log in on the frontend, they can start the creation process of the certificates.
+The central institution will then store the hash of the certificate on-chain as an attestation and upload it encrypted to Lighthouse.

+The user can then download the certificate directly from the frontend.
+The central institution will store

+ download them, and have the additional option to share them with a wallet address, granting that address the ability to download the certificate as well.
 After the certificate has been created by the institution, the hash will be stored on-chain as an attestation, and the certificate file will be stored encrypted on Lighthouse.
-After users log in on the frontend, they can create the certificates, download them, and have the additional option to share them with a wallet address, granting that address the ability to download the certificate as well.

 An additional frontend gives anyone the ability to upload a certificate as a file and it will show whether this certificate is valid or not.
 Certificates can even be validated if the original institution issuing the certificate ceases to exist.
 The blockchain is completely abstracted away, providing a user-friendly experience for the central authority issuing certificates, the users downloading the certificates, and the entities validating them.